OpenFn/docs/docs/jobs/job-writing-guide.md

 <details>
 <summary>What is a factory function?</summary>
 Factory functions are quite a hard pattern to understand.
-Like many programming concepts, it makes more sense when you've used it a bit.
+Like many programming concepts, it makes more sense after some hands-on experience.

-Luckily, you don't really need to understand the pattern to understand openfn.
+Luckily, you don't need to deeply understand the pattern to understand OpenFn.

 Simply put, a factory function doesn't really do anything.
-It instead returns a function to do something.
+It simply returns a function to do something.

 Factory functions are useful for deferred execution (declaring behaviour NOW to